Back to Rankings

 Operator

-Welcome to the M&T Bank first quarter 2026 earnings conference call.
+Welcome to the M&T Bank second quarter 2026 conference call.
 All lines have been placed on listen-only mode, and the floor will be open for your questions following the presentation.
-If you would like to ask a question at that time, please press star, then the number one on your telephone keypad.
+If you would like to ask a question at that time, please press star, then one on your telephone keypad.
 If at any point your question has been answered, you may remove yourself from the queue by pressing star two.
 When posing your question, we ask that you please pick up your handset to allow for optimal sound quality.
 Lastly, if you should require operator assistance, please press star zero.
 Please be advised that today's conference is being recorded.
-I would now like to hand the conference over to Rajiv Ranjan, Head of Investor Relations and Corporate Development.
+I would now like to hand the conference over to Steven Wendelboe, Senior Vice President of Investor Relations.
 Please go ahead.

 Daryl Bible